Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Experiments

 \subsection{Parameter Settings}

-For all LLM experiments, we use OpenAI GPT-3.5-turbo to generate the responses, with a temperature setting of 0.0.
-For the last reasoning phase, we repeat the prediction prompt 5 times for each model and report the average AUROC and standard deviation.
+For all LLM experiments, we use OpenAI GPT-3.5-turbo to generate the responses, with a temperature setting of 0.0 to maximize replicability.
+In the last reasoning phase, we repeat the prediction prompt 5 times for each model and report the average AUROC and standard deviation.
 For the main experiments, we set $\lambda$ to 1 and $q$ to 6.
-These parameters will be explored further in the ablation study.
+These parameters will be explored further in the model study.